aziis98/arnoldi-distribuito/typst-report/main.typ

 The factor $cos^2(...)$ is bounded in $[0, 1]$ so the eigenvalues are bounded in $[-12, 0]$.
 First we can check the correctness of the implementation by checking the eigenvalues and eigenvectors returned by our implementation.
 In @laplacian-hessenberg we can see the resulting Hessenberg matrix while in @laplacian-schur we have the Schur form returned by `dhesqr`.

 #figure(
-  image("plots/cropped/laplacian-hessenberg.png", width: 75%),
+  image("plots/cropped/laplacian-hessenberg.png", width: 70%),
   caption: [
-    Resulting Hessenberg matrix for the 3D Laplacian with $N = 20$ and $ell = 25$.
+    Hessenberg matrix for the 3D Laplacian with $N = 20$ and $ell = 25$.
   ]
 ) <laplacian-hessenberg>

 #figure(
-  image("plots/cropped/laplacian-schur.png", width: 75%),
+  image("plots/cropped/laplacian-schur.png", width: 70%),
   caption: [
-    Resulting Schur matrix for the 3D Laplacian with $N = 20$ and $ell = 25$ after calling `dhesqr` ]
+    Schur matrix for the 3D Laplacian with $N = 20$ and $ell = 25$ after calling `dhesqr` ]
 ) <laplacian-schur>

-And we get the following eigenvalues.
+We get the following eigenvalues.

 $
 Lambda = {